Nanfu Wang: Hooligan Sparrow

 Hooligan Sparrow was Wang's first feature documentary.
 It tells the story of Chinese human rights activists, including Ye Haiyan (the titular "Hooligan Sparrow"), fighting to bring accountability to government officials who allegedly sexually assaulted several young girls.
 As Wang films the activists, she herself becomes the subject of harassment from state actors responding to her efforts to document the activists' work.

 Wang has stated that she created the film because, "I was interested in many, many topics like the healthcare system and the educational system in China because I didn't go to high school or college in China.
 Another topic that interested me was sex workers because, like I said, I grew up in a village and I had seen a lot of women from the village who didn't have access to education and they end up becoming sex workers because they did not have skills, they did not have education and they were really discriminated against.
 So, I wanted to make a film about the poorest sex workers in the country, but I also knew that it would be hard to get access to them.
 I've known Hooligan Sparrow–her name is Ye Haiyan–for a long time through social media, but I had never seen her in person at the time."

 When creating the film Wang was not aware that this would make her a target for government surveillance, later stating that she "knew very little about the activist world".
 Wang has noted that her family and friends were followed and interrogated by officers who questioned whether or not they knew her, her whereabouts, and her current actions.

 One Child Nation

 Her 2019 documentary One Child Nation examines the consequences of China's one-child policy, which was implemented from 1979 to 2015.

 In the Same Breath

 Her 2021 documentary In the Same Breath looks at how the Chinese government and the American government reacted to the outbreak of the COVID-19 pandemic.

 Mind Over Murder

 Wang directed Mind Over Murder, a 2022 documentary which examined the case of the Beatrice Six, a group of six individuals falsely found guilty of the rape and murder of a Nebraska woman.

 Night Is Not Eternal

-Wang directed the documentary Night Is Not Eternal, which follows Rosa María Payá Acevedo over the course of several years, and is scheduled to premiere November 2024 on HBO.
+Wang directed the documentary Night Is Not Eternal, which follows Rosa María Payá Acevedo over the course of several years, and premiered November 2024 on HBO.